16 Beautiful Coastal Towns Around the World

 Port Fairy, Australia

 Don’t drive Australia’s Great Ocean Road without pulling over at the southern town of Port Fairy.
 The seaside village resembles a 19th-century shipping port, and the National Trust of Australia has designated more than 50 buildings as historic.
 A stroll will take you past whitewashed fishermen’s cottages and old stone churches.
-It’s an ideal setting for the Folk Festival, one of the country’s biggest music events, held every year in March.

 With its stately hillside homes overlooking the water, Sausalito could be mistaken for an Italian fishing village.
 But this Bay Area town is just a quick ferry ride from San Francisco, on the other side of the Golden Gate Bridge.
 Sausalito is known for its floating houseboats—more than 400 docked in five marinas—and an artsy vibe, with galleries, boutiques, and fine restaurants.